HigherOrderCO/Kind/DOCUMENTATION.md

 Which isn't what you expected.
 That's because `-d` evaluates a pure program.
-In this case, this pure program is a "recipe" for the evaluation of an effectful program.
+In this case, this pure program is a "recipe" for the evaluation of an effectful one.
 To run it with the effects, type `fm -r main/main` instead.
 This will output: